razzy-max/gadget-ecommerce-store/README.md

 ## Thank You for Choosing Shofy!

-We hope you find Shofy to be a powerful and effective solution for your eCommerce needs.
+We hope you find Miracle store to be a powerful and effective solution for your eCommerce needs.
 Should you encounter

- any issues or have any questions, please feel free to reach out to our support team at shuvoprogramer@gmail.com.
+ any issues or have any questions, please feel free to reach out to our support team at eghosaumhoera@gmail.com.
 Happy selling!